jkunze/n2t-eggnog/t/n2t/e/about.rst

   then ``xyzzy-dev:foo`` forwards to ``a-dev.b.org/foo``.
 Just for ARK NAANs, instead of the "dev" after the hyphen (``-``) you can actually use any string to form the target domain name.
+- **Blade and NLID substitution.** For ARKs, DOIs, URNs, and Handles, N2T has special forwarding rule substitution features.
+  Wherever the string ${blade} appears in the target string, the "blade" (everything following the "shoulder") will be substituted.
+  Wherever the string ${nlid} appears in the target string, the NLID (NAAN-local identifier) will be substituted; the NLID is everything to the right of the "name authority" (eg, ARK NAAN, DOI Prefix, URN NID).

 Audience
 --------